 Below are some specific projects that I have been actively working on with my collaborators.

 - Competitive pricing of products.
 We estimate the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
-The large-scale nature of the project demands working on simple algorithmic implementations that are readily scalable.
+The large-scale nature of the project demands to work on simple algorithmic implementations that are readily scalable.
 Currently, we are generating price estimates for all of the Amazon marketplaces.
+(Patent filed.)